psynteract/psynteract-docs/installation.md

 ## Psynteract server software

-The final step is to install the psynteract software and control panel on the server.
-This only needs to be done once.
+The final step is to install the psynteract software and control panel on the CouchDB database that you installed in the first step.
+This software governs the behavior of the database, and provides an interface for the experimenters to review and interact with their participants' data.
+Like the database itself, this software need only be installed once.

 ### OpenSesame

 Completing the installation from OpenSesame is as simple as opening the extensions menu and selecting "Install control panel on server" from the psynteract entry.
-Enter the URL on which you found your CouchDB installation earlier, followed by the database name, for example `http://localhost:5984/psynteract/`.
+Enter the URL on which you found your CouchDB installation earlier, followed by the name of the database you setup, for example `http://localhost:5984/psynteract/`.
+You will be shown the URL of your control panel once the installation is completed.
+Be sure to make a bookmark, or otherwise consult the [finding the control panel URL](faq.md) from our FAQ.
 If the server is accessible over the network, this will complete the installation.

-<mark>You will be shown the URL of your control panel once the installation is completed.
-Be sure to make a bookmark, or otherwise consult the [finding the control panel URL](#) from our FAQ.</mark>

 ### Pure Python